Skip to main content

 Adding an image

-Click the Image icon.
-Image icon in the toolbar to upload an image from a file.
+1. Click the Image icon.
+Image icon in the toolbar or floating toolbar.

 Deleting an image

-To remove the image, select it, then click the Delete icon.
-Delete icon in the floating toolbar.
+To remove an image, select it, then click the Delete key on your keyboard.

 Adding a video